payara/Payara-Community-Documentation/documentation/payara-micro/deploying/deploy-program-after-bootstrap.md

 }
 ```

-See the [previous section](#422-deploying-an-application-programmatically-to-a-bootstrapped-instance) for an example on using the `run` method on a subset of instances in a cluster.
+See the example for deploying on local instance on using the `run` method on a subset of instances in a cluster.